 Project WILD has been providing award winning, classroom tested, quality conservation education in Georgia, the U.S. and around the world for over 20 years.
 It is an environmental education program for students of all ages.
 This program is sponsored in Georgia by the Department of Natural Resources, Wildlife Resources Division and the Georgia Chapter of the Safari Club International.

 Hey, kids!
-Would you like your artwork to appear on the 14th Annual Youth Birding Competition T-shirt?
+Would you like your artwork to appear on the Annual Youth Birding Competition T-shirt?
 How about winning a Michaels gift card for free art supplies?
-Then plan on taking part in the 2019 T-shirt Art Contest.
+Then plan on taking part in the 2020 T-shirt Art Contest.
 Details will be posted here this fall.
 Read about the 2019 contest and winners.